-- Poseidon Water will spend over $350 million to build the facility, creating 3,000 jobs during construction and $500 million in economic stimulus.
+- Poseidon Water will spend over $500 million to build the facility, creating 3,000 jobs during construction.

 - Once the facility is in operation, it will support a total of 282 jobs.

 - There will be no financial risk to the city, county or taxpayers; instead, all construction, development and operation costs will be borne by Poseidon.
 All benefits will be provided for the city and the county – at no risk to the city or the county.